benjaminriehl/519.github.io/README.md

-Welcome the (unofficial) 519 Swan Valley Squadron Website!
+Welcome to the (unofficial) 519 Swan Valley Squadron Website!
 ------

 **Please remember that the next meeting is on May 15, 2020 for promotions!
 Please attend!**